fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Do not save shipping phone number to order data when shipping address is not needed for the order.
 * Fixed: Deprecated PHP messages saved to log files when using Fluid Checkout with recent versions of PHP.
 * Fixed: Javascript error when trying to re-set the focus on the element after refreshing fragments in some cases.
+* Fixed: Substeps keeping expanding, collapsing or changing its visibility state in some cases.

 = 3.2.4 - 2024-09-15 =